-About the Cooperator
+ABOUT THE MEMBER

-Name of Cooperator:
+Name of member

 The California Prune Board

-Date of foundation:
+Date of foundation

 1952

-Web address:
+Web Address

 https://californiaprunes.org

-Social media handles:
+Social media handles

-LinkedIn USA: California Prunes LinkedIn EU: California Prunes Europe
+LinkedIn USA: California Prunes

+LinkedIn EU: California Prunes Europe

 Twitter: @CAforPrunes

 Facebook USA: California Prunes (@CAPrunes)

 Facebook EU: @californiaprune

 Instagram USA: @caprunes

-Instagram EU: @californiaprune

-YouTube USA: @CaliforniaPrunes

-YouTube EU: @CaliforniaPruneEU
+Instagram EU: @californiaprune YouTube USA: @CaliforniaPrunes YouTube EU: @CaliforniaPruneEU

-Pinterest: @CAPrunes

-About the sector

-Definition:
+ABOUT THE SECTOR

+Brief description

 The California Prune Board represents California's prune growers and processors, promoting the consumption of California prunes and supporting the industry's growth and sustainability, developing both domestic and international markets.

-Acres of land covered:
+Estimated acres farmed (if relevant)

 Over 35,000 bearing acres of California prune orchards (as of 2022)

+Number of businesses

 600+ growers, 27 handlers

-Number of businesses:

-People employed [direct/indirect]:
+People employed [directly/indirectly]

 7,080 full-time jobs created and sustained by California Prune growers and handlers.

-Annual output [eg tonnes of grain]:
+Annual output [eg tonnes of grain]

 The California Prune industry produces an average of 78,000 short tons per year (5-year average).

-Value of sector:
+Value of sector

 California Prune growers and handlers generate more than \$717 million in business activity within the state, according to a recent economic impact study.
 Of this business activity, a large proportion (44.3%) is represented as additional business across many economic sectors of the state.

+% of global market

 California is the largest producer of prunes in the world, growing around 40% of global supply.

-% of global market:

-California Prunes export to over 60 countries globally

-Export value:

-About Sustainability

-Vision/ mission statement:

-For more than 100 years California Prune growers have been responsibly producing premium prunes.
+Export value (\$) California Prunes export to over 60 countries globally ABOUT SUSTAINABILITY Vision/mission statement For more than 100 years California Prune growers have been responsibly producing premium prunes.
 While sustainable farming is as unique as the diverse family farms that make up the California Prune industry, the unifying factor is a commitment to continual progress.
 History proves that California Prune growers have been cultivating responsible, safe, and environmentally friendly practices for the land they steward, the people they employ, the markets they feed, and the communities where they reside for generations.
-Under robust regulations and changing dynamics in

-Key areas of focus:

-The California Prune industry focuses on three key areas:
+Under robust regulations and changing dynamics in climate, farming, and the global marketplace, sustainability is ultimately about the California Difference and the premium product it yields - enjoyed in more than 60 countries every year.
+Key areas of focus The California Prune industry focuses on three key areas: